-Carlos’ career in cheese began at Sheridan’s Cheesemongers where he worked the counter and sold from a stand at the weekend Galway Farmer’s Market (Ireland.)
-Since 2009, he has served as one of 14 supreme judges at the World Cheese Awards, and in 2011 was inducted as a member of the Guilde Internationale des Fromagers.
-In 2016, he was recognized as a Compagnion of the Confrérie du Gruyère.
+Carlos’ career in cheese began at Sheridans Cheesemongers, where he worked the counter and sold from a stand at the weekend Galway Farmers Market in Ireland.
+Since 2009, he has served as one of 16 supreme judges at the World Cheese Awards; in 2011, he was inducted as a member of the Guilde Internationale des Fromagers and in 2016 as a member of the Confrérie du Gruyère.

 Sara Baer-Sinnott - Oldways, President

 Sara has been an instrumental figure at Oldways since its early days, joining the staff in 1992 to work on one of the first overseas Symposiums (Food, Culture and Discovery in Spain) and the first Mediterranean Diet Conference.
 Sara assumed the presidency of Oldways in May 2010, on the untimely death of founder K. Dun Gifford.
 She now develops company strategy, oversees all Oldways projects and programs, and works closely with all members of the Oldways staff.

 In her years at Oldways, Sara has been an integral part of Oldways’ growth and success.
 She has helped develop ground-breaking programs including its Traditional Diet Pyramids; the Whole Grains Council; Healthy Pasta Meals; High Five Children's Cooking Curriculum; and many others.
 Her current priorities include the growth of the Mediterranean Foods Alliance, as well as overseas Symposiums and Culinarias about traditional foods and culture.
 Sara is also co-author of the The Oldways Table with Oldways’ Founder Dun Gifford.